11 people seriously injured amid turbulence on Hawaii flight - KESQ

 HONOLULU (AP) — Nearly a dozen people were seriously injured when a flight to Hawaii was rocked by severe turbulence on Sunday about 30 minutes outside Honolulu, an emergency response agency said.

-Eleven people were hospitalized in serious condition and nine others were in stable condition, the Honolulu Emergency Medical Services said in a statement.
-It said a call came in shortly after 11 a.m. about the injuries on a Hawaiian Airlines flight from Phoenix.
-Responders treated 36 people and of those, 20 people were transported for further medical treatment.
+Eleven people on the Hawaiian Airlines flight from Phoenix were taken to multiple emergency rooms in serious condition, and nine others were transported in stable condition, the Honolulu Emergency Medical Services said in a statement.
+A call about the episode came in shortly after 11 a.m.

-The statement said the wounds included a serious head injury, lacerations, bruising and loss of consciousness.
+Responders treated 36 people, the agency said.
+Of those, 20 people were transported for further medical treatment, the youngest of whom was 14 months old.
+The agency said the wounds included a serious head injury, lacerations, bruising and loss of consciousness.

 Passenger Kaylee Reyes told Hawaii News Now that her mother had just sat down when the turbulence hit, and did not have a chance to buckle her safety belt.